 And guess what?
 When those things happen rather than attach to a substance or behavioural addiction the link to it is weakened or broken.
 And that is exactly what has happened out here for me in the last three years.
 Because I had drank for so long I was stuck emotionally at an adolescent level and all the work I have done has allowed me to move beyond addiction and mature emotionally into a more adult way of thinking, feeling and being.
 And critically it has allowed my self-worth to flourish and to feel that I am good enough.
 Several people have suggested I seek to publish my academic literature review as it is an under-researched area and if I’m successful I’ll share a link here so you can read it.

 And in doing that work it has had a knock on effect on my ways of relating.
 As the adult child of an alcoholic I used to be a chronic people pleaser with very porous boundaries.
 Everybody’s needs were more important than my own so I put myself last all the time and poured wine down my neck.
 But now with the help of therapeutic support and lots of appropriate self care my boundaries are strong so that I know where I end and another starts so I don’t feel compelled to fix things.
 It is their stuff and they’ll figure it out.
-The rescuer in me has retired!
+The rescuer in me has retired to a sober life!
 This means the way I relate to everyone has changed but most importantly it has strengthened my relationships with MrHOF and the children.

 Well since March we’ve been busy exploring the option of moving to Australia more permanently and I applied for my Australian Nursing Board registration.
 It has been successfully granted and so I’m looking for a nursing job hopefully in the Bundaberg area (yes home to Australia’s famous rum – how ironic is that!!).
 I don’t need to continue on the Masters at Cambridge to prove that I am good enough.
 I know that I am.